codemismatch/rubylearning/content/pages/tutorials/meet-ruby.md

 ---
 layout: tutorial
-title: Chapter 1 – Meet Ruby
+title: Chapter 1 &ndash; Meet Ruby
 permalink: /tutorials/meet-ruby/
 difficulty: beginner
 summary: Greet the world, explore Ruby objects, and learn how the console responds to your code.